Mario Gómez: Stuttgart

-In the 2007–08 season, while the rest of his team did not keep performing at their 2006–07 season standards, Gómez scored 19 goals in 25 appearances, elevating him to second in the Bundesliga's top scorer list, just behind Bayern Munich's Luca Toni, who scored 24 times.
+In the 2007–08 season, Gómez scored 19 goals in 25 appearances, elevating him to second in the Bundesliga's top scorer list, just behind Bayern Munich's Luca Toni, who scored 24 times.
 In the DFB-Pokal, Gómez was the top scorer with six goals.
 Because of his development, many clubs became interested in the then-23-year-old forward.
-Gómez gained the nickname "Mr. Zuverlässig" ("Mr. Reliable"), as seen in his second of three goals against Bundesliga rival Werder Bremen (final score 6–3), where he managed to net in a virtually unreachable pass by teammate Yıldıray Baştürk.
-On 9 May 2009, Gómez hit four goals to inspire Stuttgart to a 4–1 victory over Bundesliga champions VfL Wolfsburg.
+Gómez gained the nickname "Mr. Zuverlässig" ("Mr. Reliable"), as seen in his second of three goals in a 6–3 win against Bundesliga rival Werder Bremen, where he managed to net in a virtually unreachable pass by teammate Yıldıray Baştürk.
+On 9 May 2009, Gómez hit four goals in a 4–1 victory over Bundesliga champions VfL Wolfsburg.
 He also had six goals in three DFB-Pokal appearances and three goals in four UEFA Champions League appearances.

-The 2008–09 season proved to be his last in a Stuttgart uniform, as he transferred to Bayern Munich after the season.
-During the season, he scored 24 goals in 32 league appearances, three goals in two DFB-Pokal appearances, eight goals in ten UEFA Cup appearances.
+The 2008–09 season was his last in a Stuttgart uniform, as he transferred to Bayern Munich after the season.
+During the season, he scored 24 goals in 32 league appearances, three goals in two DFB-Pokal appearances, and eight goals in ten UEFA Cup appearances.

 Bayern Munich

 2009–2011

 On 26 May 2009, Gómez transferred to Bayern Munich for a Bundesliga record transfer fee, signing a four-year contract.
 The reported amount of the transfer fee varies from €30–35 million, depending on different sources.
-Gómez's scoring levels were lower than past seasons in his first season for Bayern, with ten league goals and one Champions League goal netted.
-He provided less assists than he had in the past as well.
-In the DFB-Pokal, however, Gómez was more prolific, with three goals in just four matches.
+Gómez scored ten league goals and one Champions League goal in his first season for Bayern.
+In the DFB-Pokal, Gómez was more prolific, with three goals in four matches.

 After an erratic first season at Bayern with 10 goals in 29 league appearances, Gómez established himself as a starter during the 2010–11 season (to an extent at the expense of Miroslav Klose and due to an injury sustained by Ivica Olić) and finished as top goalscorer in the Bundesliga with 28 goals.
-He scored his 100th Bundesliga goal with his third strike in a 1–8 away victory over FC St. Pauli on 7 May 2011; the hat-trick was his fifth in the Bundesliga in the 2010–11 season, and his sixth overall, adding in his hat-trick against CFR Cluj in the Champions League.
+He scored his 100th Bundesliga goal with his third strike in a 1–8 away victory over FC St. Pauli on 7 May 2011; the hat-trick was his fifth in the Bundesliga in the 2010–11 season and his sixth overall after a hat-trick against CFR Cluj in the Champions League.
 Gómez scored 13 hat-tricks in his Bundesliga career, three with VfB Stuttgart and ten with Bayern.
-Gómez also netted eight times in the Champions League and finished in second place in the season's top scorers, tied with Samuel Eto'o, although Bayern was eliminated in the round of 16 by Inter Milan.
+Gómez also netted eight times in the Champions League and finished second in the season's top scorers, tied with Samuel Eto'o, although Bayern was eliminated in the round of 16 by Inter Milan.
 Gómez scored 39 goals in all competitions in his second season with the Bavarian club.